Blazemeter/taurus/site/dat/docs/Apiritif.md

 `timeout` is optional with default value of 10 (10 seconds).
-Timeout can be provided as a numeric value and that will mean seconds or it can be provided as a formatted string with the pattern 1d2h3m4s5ms where you can provide number of days, hours, minutes, seconds and milliseconds it’s required to wait.
+Timeout can be provided as a numeric value and that will mean seconds, or it can be provided as a formatted string with the pattern 1d2h3m4s5ms where you can provide number of days, hours, minutes, seconds and milliseconds it’s required to wait.

 You can also define waitFor using the [alternative syntax](#Alternative-syntax-supporting-multiple-locators) to provide multiple locators: